-- An operating budget for the applicant's fiscal year in which the proposed project takes place (organizations only). - If applicable, up to two letters from partners or collaborators confirming the nature of their participation in the proposed project (maximum two letters, one page each).
+• An operating budget for the applicant's fiscal year in which the proposed project takes place (not required for collectives).

+- If applicable, up to two letters from partners or collaborators confirming the nature of their participation in the proposed project (maximum two letters, one page each).
 Do not include general letters of support. - A list of writers and/or artists presented or published in the previous year.

-Applicants who have not previously received funding through this grant program must also submit:
+Applicants who have not previously received funding through this program must submit:

-• Two letters of reference from established arts and cultural practitioners familiar with the applicant's work.
+• Two letters of reference from established arts and culture practitioners familiar with the applicant's work.